-The school maintains a central tracking system for EYFS check points, reading, writing, GPS, maths and science for all pupils across the school.
-This is updated at termly (annually science) and is used, to set pupils annual targets and end of phase targets (alongside the higher set of FFT targets).
-The tracking system is used termly to analyse and evaluate pupil progress at pupil progress meetings with teachers.
+The school maintains a central tracking system on our MIS system Arbor.
+This is updated termly and used to:

+- Communicate with parents about how their children are doing on the programmes of work (curriculum maps are shared with parents at the beginning of each term) - Analyse and evaluate pupil progress - Inform termly pupil progress meetings with teachers.
 Outcomes of this analysis inform targets, interventions, use of resources (including human), CPD, performance management.
 The Headteacher produces a pupil progress report termly which evaluates progress of all cohorts and groups and is in turn used to inform the next stages of the SDP.